-Colours: Red cab/chassis, yellow body.
+Colours: Green cab/chassis with red body, or red cab/chassis with yellow body.
 Miniature cars yellow, dark green, red or blue.

 Length 94mm.
 This had a simple frame-like body with no fewer than four of the miniature cars.
 When piled up inside, they look as if they are on their way to the scrap yard.